“Our family was treated with respect, dignity and honesty. The entire staff became a part of our family.”

 Kauffman Law Firm works with a network of regional and national experts—experienced in trial work and recognized by the insurance companies and defense lawyers as experts in their field.
 This close relationship insures that we get the best evaluation of your case—and experienced, effective testimony at trial.

 4. The insurance companies will want to take your statement and other information immediately—before you have had a chance to talk to a lawyer.
 You are not required to provide a written or recorded statement to any insurance company before you talk to a lawyer.
 We offer a free consultation so you have nothing to lose by contacting us first.

 5. You are entitled to recover specific out-of-pocket expenses within 30 days.

 If you are involved in a car accident or truck accident in Minnesota, you should be entitled to Minnesota No-Fault benefits to cover specific out-of-pocket expenses such as medical treatment expenses and wage loss.
 Your insurance company requires an application form and open-ended authorizations (not limited to the accident) to review your medical records and wage records.
+We will insure to limit any medical authorizations to the extent allowed by law.
 Your right to No-Fault benefits may be delayed—or lost—unless you provide complete and accurate information required by your insurance company.
 We will report the accident and your injuries to the appropriate insurance companies in writing.

 6. There may be several different insurers involved in your case.
 We will make sure that your medical bills and other information are sent to all of the involved insurance companies immediately.